manorrock/assistant/ROADMAP.md

 - [ ] Refactor IntelliJControllerTopComponent.kt to AssistantToolWindow.kt
 - [ ] Add command category system for organizing and grouping related commands
 - [ ] Refactor all code in CLI except for the main and call method into a separate class called
-      CLIProcessor with setters and getters for instance variables and make the CLI call method call the process method of the CLIProcessor class.
+      CLIAssistant with setters and getters for instance variables and make the CLI call method call the process method of the CLIAssistant class.
 - [ ] Add a Spring Boot application to expose the Assistant as an MCP server
 - [ ] Refactor to use the sync chat method instead of doing it asynchronously
 - [ ] Add WebSearchTool (DuckDuckGo)

-# Next+2 release
+# Next+1 release
 - [ ] Refactor to push up input and output handling all the way to the CLIProcessor process method
 - [ ] Add a DatabaseTool to connect to a database and execute SQL commands
 - [ ] Refactor to use Manorrock standard trigger workflow